Aotearoa and Conservation

 CURIOSITY QUESTIONS

 Inquiry: Do you know which animals are considered to be pests in New Zealand?
-Where did they came from?
+Where did they come from?
 How did they get here?
 Do some research to find out the answers and then find out what you can do to help solve the problem.
-Click HERE for a great website that will help you with this research.
+Go to the Predator Free NZ Website to help you with this research.

 Do some persuasive writing: Hedgehogs are so cute!
 Do you think they are a pest?
 Should they be trapped?
 Why/Why not?
 Justify your answer!
 We would love to hear your answer to this question.